List of Gintama characters: Sui Minamito

 Sui Minamito (南戸 粋, Minamito Sui) is a skilled warrior and member of the Yagyu Heavenly Four.
 He is a vain and self-conscious man, who continuously seeks to prove his worth.

 Itsuki Kitaoji

 Itsuki Kitaoji (北大路 斎, Kitaouji Itsuki) is a focused and serious warrior and member of the Yagyu Heavenly Four.
 He isn't the type to fight by instincts, instead planning his attacks, being more of a thinking swordsman.
 He also show some fanaticism towards ketchup, being almost on par with Hijikata's mayonnaise addiction.

 Tsukamu Nishino

 Tsukamu Nishino (西野 掴, Nishino Tsukamu) is a large and bald Samurai with immense physical strength and a member of the Yagyu Heavenly Four.

 Shogunate

 Bakufu, or Shogunate (将軍職, Shougunshoku, The General's Post), is the central government in Japan.
-Originally the national military force under the control of the Japanese Emperor, they, lead by the Shogun, ended up gradually ruling the entire country starting from the late 12th century.
+Originally the national military force under the control of the Japanese Emperor, they, led by the Shogun, ended up gradually ruling the entire country starting from the late 12th century.
 In the Gintama universe, the shogunate becomes a recurring influence to the many characters in the series.